zjnolen/PopGLen/README.md

 # Genotype likelihood population genomics pipeline

-This workflow aimmed at processing raw sequencing reads and calculating population genomic statistics within a genotype likelihood framework.
+This workflow is aimed at processing raw sequencing reads and calculating population genomic statistics within a genotype likelihood framework.
 As it is focused on GL methods, it has options to adapt the workflow for processing data with low or variable coverage and/or contains historical/ancient samples with